MarkoSulamagi/Eleqhant/README.md

 ## Testing

-Tests have not been written yet
+Tests have not been written.
+Sorry :)

 ``` bash
 $ composer test